HolyBlackCat/cpp-tutorials/language/02_basic/22_functions_3_overloading.md

 Calling the first one requires converting `10` to `double`.
 Whereas calling the second one requires **two** conversions, `10` to `double` and `20` to `double`.
 Therefore the first one is a better match.

-So does the compiler just count the conversions, and prefer the overload with less conversions?
+So does the compiler just count the conversions, and prefers the overload with less conversions?
+No.

-No, it's not so simple.
+It's not so simple.
 Consider the following example:

 ```cpp
 void a(double x, int y, int z)